 The year provides many opportunities to explore the relationship between cultural heritage and cultural tourism.
-During the year, discussions around the concept of the sustainability of cultural heritage along with the economic benefits of tourism will take place.
+During the year, discussions around the concept of the sustainability of cultural heritage along with the economic benefits of tourism are taking place.
 The combination of these two can be a powerful economic driver; but only if managed in a way that benefits communities.

 Policymakers, cultural heritage professionals, research communities, local communities, and tourism organisations.

-An EU Member States expert group will examine sustainable cultural tourism across Europe and identify good practices.
+An EU Member States expert group is examining sustainable cultural tourism across Europe and identifying good practices.
 At the end of 2018, the group will present policy recommendations and guidelines for regional and local authorities, and stakeholders.

 Sustainable conservation areas under the European network Natura 2000.
-Special EYCH-related activities include:
+Special European Year of Cultural Heritage-related activities include:

-• Evaluation of overlaps between Natura 2000 and cultural heritage areas and sharing of good practices and case studies on integrated management by the end of EYCH, as outlined in the 2017 European Commission ‘Action Plan for Nature, People and the Economy’.
+- Evaluation of overlaps between Natura 2000 and cultural heritage areas and sharing of good practices and case studies on integrated management by the end of the year, as outlined in the 2017 European Commission “Action Plan for Nature, People and the Economy”.

-- Other relevant activities in connection with the EYCH such as the Green Week 2018’s sustainable cities theme and the European Green Capitals 2018.
+- Other relevant activities in connection with the year such as the Green Week 2018’s sustainable cities theme and the European Green Capitals 2018.

 • 17 May 2018